2017 Application will be available January 18th (due March 1st).

 2017 Internshiip Project List will be available in late January.

-Summer Research internships offer students enrolled in the five campuses financial support ($3,000-$4,000) for 10-week summer research positions at approved marine laboratories.
-Juniors are given priority during selection, and seniors graduating in May are not eligible.
+FCCMS summer internships offer students enrolled in the five campuses financial support ($3,000-$4,000) for 10-week summer research positions at approved marine laboratories.
+Juniors are given priority during selection.
 You do not need to be working on the certificate to be eligible for these internships.
 However, preference is given to certificate students needing to complete a research project.

-***You must attend Amherst College, Hampshire College, Mount Holyoke College, Smith College, or the University of Massachusetts Amherst to be eligible for these internships.***
+You must be an undergraduate attending Amherst College, Hampshire College, Mount Holyoke College, Smith College or the University of Massachusetts-Amherst to be eligible for these internships.